top of page

 Sometimes I Feel Like a Fox — Danielle Daniel

-A children's introduction to the Anishinaabe tradition of totem animals — guiding little ones to understand themselves and the world around them through the animals they feel most like.
+A children's introduction to the Anishinaabe tradition of totem animals — guiding little ones to understand themselves and the world through the animals they feel most like.

 Dragonfly Kites — Tomson Highway